realm/jazzy/README.md

 Declarations with a documentation comment containing `:nodoc:` are excluded from the documentation.

+### Documentation structure

+By default Jazzy does not create separate web pages for declarations that do not have any members: instead they are nested into some parent page.
+Use the `--separate-global-declarations` flag to change this and always create pages for declarations that can be directly accessed from client code.

 ### Choosing the Swift language version

 Jazzy normally uses the Swift compiler from the Xcode currently configured by